Best Small Gas Grills in 2023

 - Construction in stainless steel

-- Tank is hidden under a cabinet.
+- The tank is hidden under a cabinet.

 Cons